Our lives are in our works:

 The works might appear fixed, but we are aware of the historical flow of separate readings, and the shifting of visual focus concerning the images, and how meanings are constantly in flux with their own cultural moment - as different cultural audiences always are too.
 We ourselves now see different meanings in the works we produced earlier and failed to recognise/read at the time we conceived them.
 So they are also memory touch-tones on our own journey to fresh understanding.
 The hope is they begin a process to help others think beyond and between the fixture of words and fixity of representation and help encourage a playfulness, an encouragement to find understanding in movement and interaction rather than containment.
 Many of the pieces are warnings, warnings in content and form about individuals trapped by their 'containment', whether their own (in Blake's phrase, their self-imposed 'mind-forg'd manacles'), or the social and political conditions of their existence.
 This is not work conceived to be propped up collecting dust on a bookcase, or to be hung inert in a gallery.
 It started with 'Being Virginia': a celebration of Woolf's restless search for artistic freedom, but it is also clear-sighted about the reality of her suicide.
 If the need for freedom cannot be recognized and realized, the consequences are often dark, both for people and nations.

-Our next collection completed the following year, 'Pathways' (2011), was compiled in the same way: twelve Asides were selected and their visual completion painted by VG.
+Our next collection completed the following year, Pathways (2011), was compiled in the same way: twelve Asides were selected and their visual completion painted by VG.
 The difference this time was that we decided to incorporate soundscape effects with downloaded music samples, which we would then modified to our requirements.
-We then finished 'Follies', (2013) our third collaboration, and, although again following the same twelve piece format, it is more adventurous in style and content.
+We then finished Follies, (2013) our third collaboration, and, although again following the same twelve piece format, it is more adventurous in style and content.
 VG used sculpture in her Scapes for the first time and PA experimented further with layout for visual effect in his Asides.
-'Alcoves' followed in 2014, a mainly acrylic-based collection, before a four-year hiatus due to other commitments prevented us from further work.
-Last year saw us back together and able to collaborate again.
-Consequently, we have just published our fifth collection 'Threads' (2019), a work celebrating the materiality of embroidery.
-A sixth collection 'Thresholds' is in preparation.
+Alcoves followed in 2014, a mainly acrylic-based collection, before a four-year hiatus due to other commitments prevented us from further work.
+2018 saw us back together and able to collaborate again.
+Consequently, we have just published our fifth collection Threads (2019), a work celebrating the materiality of embroidery in a variety of media.
+A sixth collection Thresholds has just been completed and has now been added.
+We are currently underway with our seventh collaboration, Mosaics.

 The adventure continues . . .